ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 ---

-A few weeks later, Brent got lunch with his host mother and Hero at the Sheridan hotel.
-Hero had invited Brent to stay at his home during winter break, while he was travelling in Canada for a project.
-Hero needed someone to watch his dog, and Brent needed a quiet place to finish his college application essays.

 "You're learning a lot from Past President Hero," said Brent's host mother, gesturing with a snail shell.
 "How to play chess, how to be a gentleman."
 She punched Hero's arm.
 They were old friends.

+They were eating at the Sheridan hotel.
+Hero had invited Brent to stay at his home during winter break, while he was travelling in Canada for a project.
+Hero needed someone to watch his dog, and Brent needed a quiet place to finish his college application essays.

 ---